 Gloucestershire Gypsy, Traveller and Travelling Showpeople Accommodation Assessment 2013

 The Gloucestershire Local Authorities, with support from the County Council, commissioned the consultants Opinion Research Services and Peter Brett Associates to undertake a Gypsy, Traveller and Travelling Showpeople Accommodation Assessment.

-The report has now been published, as below.
-The purpose of the study is to provide evidence to enable the authorities to consider the accommodation needs of Gypsies, Travellers and Travelling Showpeople (GTTS) in their area and to set out a strategy identifying how their needs will be met, as required by both the Housing Act 2004 and Planning Policy for Traveller Sites (2012).
+The report has now been published and can be downloaded below.
+The purpose of the study is to provide evidence to enable the authorities to consider the accommodation needs of Gypsies, Travellers and Travelling Showpeople (GTTS) in their area and to set out a strategy identifying how their needs will be met.

-The study involved an extensive household survey with members of the GTTS community, and further stakeholder engagement with officers and Members from the Gloucestershire Local Authorities, the County Council and neighbouring Local Authorities.
-The main objective was to identify the Countywide and Local Authority requirements for Gypsy, Traveller and Travelling Showpeople sites up to 2031 in five year periods from 2013.
+The study involved an extensive household survey with members of the GTTS community and stakeholder engagement with officers and Members from the Gloucestershire Local Authorities, the County Council and neighbouring Local Authorities.
+The main objective was to identify the Countywide and Local Authority requirements for GTTS sites up to 2031 in five year periods from 2013.
 In addition, the study looks at whether site provision over these periods should be on public or private sites, and whether or not authorities should plan for the provision of transit sites or emergency stopping places.
 The consultants also identify and provide guidance on broad locations for future site searches.

 This report is now part of the evidence base that will inform the preparation of the Joint Core Strategy and the Tewkesbury Borough Plan.
 The findings will now be used to help establish pitch/plot targets for traveller communities and for future site identification.